FasTnT/epcis/README.md

 - Queries:
   - GetVendorVersion
   - GetStandardVersion
+  - GetQueryNames
   - Poll SimpleEventQuery _(still a few parameters missing)_
 - Subscriptions:
   - Get all subscription names
   - Subscribe to an EPCIS request
   - Unsubscribe from EPCIS repository
+  - Trigger subscriptions that register to specific trigger name

 # License